 Patients were able to access care and treatment from the practice within an acceptable timescale for their needs.
-The practice displayed its opening hours in the practice patient information leaflet and on the practice website.
+The practice displayed its opening hours in the practice.

 Staff told us that patients who requested an urgent appointment were where possible seen on the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-The practice website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.